bahadirdonmez/arch-linux/README.md

 ## Create a USB Flash Installation Medium

-To install Arch Linux, you need to create a bootable USB drive.
-Follow the steps below to create an Arch Linux Installer USB drive:
+Creating a bootable USB drive is crucial for the Arch Linux installation process.
+To do so:

-1. Use `lsblk` to determine the name of the USB flash drive, and ensure it is not mounted:
+1. Use `lsblk` to identify the name of the USB flash drive, and ensure it is not
+mounted:

     ```bash
     $ lsblk